How to relieve Morton’s neuroma

 - As it develops, the afflicted will experience pain in the ball of the foot.

-- Surgery is often very effective, but should only be performed when all other alternatives have been exhausted.
+- Surgery is often very effective.
+However, it should only be performed when all other alternatives have been exhausted.

-- It is not quite known how the growth develops, but some causes are known, such as wearing high heels or playing some sports.
+- It is not quite known how the growth develops, but some causes are known.
+These include wearing high heels or playing some sports.

-Morton’s neuroma often only require patients to change the type of footwear they are accustomed to, take painkillers, or receive steroid injections.
-Surgery is an effective treatment, but should only be considered if all other options have failed or are insufficient to address the needs of the patient.
+Morton’s neuroma often only require patients to change the type of footwear they are accustomed to.
+Additionally you can take painkillers, or receive steroid injections.
+Surgery is an effective treatment.
+Above all, it should only be considered if all other options have failed or are unable to help the patient.

 Treatment is dependent on a few factors, such as: